stcr/subscribe-to-comments-reloaded/subscribe-to-comments-reloaded/readme.txt

 == Upgrade Notice ==

+== v150414 ==

+**Security Fix; PLEASE UPGRADE IMMEDIATELY** Google PII issue with AdWords.
+Protect user email Address and uses an encrypted key instead on URL.
+Several issues are fix, see the change log.

 == v150207 ==

 Improvements on the links security.
 Now you get a Unique Key for your site.
 Check the Options Panel.